katzer/cordova-plugin-local-notifications/README.md

 This method will not wait for the user to be returned back to the app.
 For this, the `resume`-event can be used.
 The callback will just return `OK`, after starting the activity.
 - If the user grants permission, already inexact scheduled notifications will be rescheduled as exact alarms.
-- If exact alarms were already granted and the user revokes it, the app will be killed and all scheduled notifications will be canceld.
+- If exact alarms were already granted and the user revokes it, the app will be killed and all scheduled notifications will be canceled.
 The app have to schedule the notifications as inexact alarms again, when the app is opened the next time, see https://developer.android.com/develop/background-work/services/alarms/schedule#using-schedule-exact-permission.
 - On Android older then 12, it will just call the `successCallback`, without doing anything.

 ### openManageUnusedAppRestrictions